 As such, currently, the administration component of the SG charge remains legally payable and deductions cannot be claimed.
 It is important to note that if the Amnesty law does not pass, you will not be able to receive a refund for payments you have made that were intended to be paid under the Amnesty.

 If you are concerned about the status of your SG obligations, or if you would just like some additional comfort that your SG obligations are being met, we can undertake a “SG health check” for you.
 This would include reviewing your SG obligations over a certain period and identifying any indicators of errors or problems.
 If an SG shortfall (or indicators of such) is uncovered, we can assist with you with the process of taking corrective action.

 In respect to the Amnesty, we are monitoring the status of the draft legislation very closely and once it becomes law, we will take immediate action in notifying you of this progress.

-If you would like an SG health check done for your business, or have any questions on SG or the Amnesty, please feel free to contact your Crowe Horwath adviser.
+If you would like an SG health check done for your business, or have any questions on SG or the Amnesty, please feel free to contact your Findex adviser.
 Otherwise, we will be in contact once the Amnesty has been finalised by Parliament.